-I purchased my home in April 2006.
-I am experiencing a problem with the copper waterlines/pipes corroding from the inside out.
+I recently bought a home and am experiencing a problem with the copper waterlines/pipes corroding from the inside out.
 So far the corrosion appears to be limited to just the hot water lines, but I’m afraid to take a look inside the cold water lines.

 What’s happening is we keep getting pinhole leaks springing up throughout the hot water lines, and when I recently repaired two holes/leaks I looked at the inside of the lines and saw a lot of corrosion which I have never seen or experienced before.

 I had a home inspection completed by a professional before I bought and closed on the house, and the inspector identified a leak that the previous owner had to fix prior to the closing.
 Is there anything else I can do other than replace the entire waterline system?
 Also, is there anything I can do because I feel this was an existing problem that the previous owner knew about?

 Copper has been used for domestic water piping for over 50 years.
 Copper pinhole leaks are a condition that is somewhat newer.
 Pinhole leaks in copper pipes form on the inside of copper piping and erode the wall of copper resulting in holes that leak.
 Opinions vary on the cause, but many experts believe the corrosion is due to a chemical reaction between the water and the copper.